ethereum/eth2.0-onboarding/docs/phase_0.md

 The full expansion can be proven for this root.
 Compositions, and partial datastructures can be proven as well.

 >**Note:** when we merklize a container (B) within another container (A), we can replace the embedded B with it's merkle root, without affecting the merklization of A. In other words, in this tree structure, each sub-container / ssz-type is it's own sub-tree.
-In other words, because of the merklization rules, sub-trees can be replaced by their roots, without affecting outer containers.
+In other words, because of the merklization rules, sub-trees can be replaced by their roots, without affecting the merklization of outer containers.

 The type based tree-structure enables efficient proof navigation, and sophisticated caching techniques to be used on consensus objects (e.g. `BeaconState`). **Techniques like these greatly reduce the amount of hashing work that needs to be done at each slot, without compromising the data-type expressiveness of the consensus types.**